 Words ending with -esque often sound foreign and exotic.
-That’s because they mostly are foreign.
+That’s because they are mostly foreign.
 The suffix -esque came to English from French (and was derived from Italian –esco).
-Words like arabesque, grotesque, or burlesque have a distinct meaning in art history, and the English-speaking cultural elite embraced them ages ago.
+Words like arabesque, grotesque, or burlesque have a distinct meanings in art history, and the English-speaking cultural elite embraced them ages ago.

 Adjectives such as Kafkaesque or picturesque refer to a distinct style, manner, or resemblance.
 While some words with this ending have been around for a couple of centuries, it is possible to attach the suffix to virtually any noun to form an adjective that denotes similarity.

 The meaning is similar to the suffix -like in English, but not completely.